 Santuario di Gibilmanna, or the Sanctuary of Gibilmanna, is a Christian shrine found in Cefalu.
-This sanctuary is said to be one of the six Benedictine monasteries that were commissioned by Pope Gregory the Great.
-Many people make the pilgrimage to Cefalu to pray at the Sanctuary of Gibilmanna, or more specifically, at this shrine to the Virgin Mary.
-The shrine’s coronation took place on August 17th, 1760 which noted as the official consecration of the sanctuary.
+This sanctuary is said to be one of the six Benedictine monasteries commissioned by Pope Gregory the Great.
+Many people make the pilgrimage to Cefalu to pray at the Sanctuary of Gibilmanna, more specifically, at this shrine to the Virgin Mary.
+The shrine’s coronation took place on August 17th, 1760 which was noted as the sanctuary’s official consecration.

-The sanctuary constructed of many styles of architecture: The current building underwent modifications during the Baroque period, while the façade you will see today done in 1907, after the original crumbled.
+The sanctuary constructed of many architecture styles: The current building underwent modifications during the Baroque period, while the façade you will see today done in 1907, after the original crumbled.
 Make sure to see the eleventh-century fresco, done in the Byzantine style, of the Virgin and Child.
 Located in one of the sanctuary’s chapels.

 The shrine has two confirmed miracles, restoring sight to two blind worshippers and restoring speech to a mute.
-These miracles were confirmed by the Vatican, which makes Santuario Gibilmanna one of the most important shrines in Sicily.
+The Vatican confirmed these miracles, which makes Santuario Gibilmanna one of the most important shrines in Sicily.
 Visitors are welcome to explore the memorial, and the museum located in the convent annexe — the museum dedicated to works of the Capuchin brothers.

 The Museo Mandralisca, or Museum of Mandralisca, is full of ancient works of art.
 This interdisciplinary museum features an art gallery, an archaeological collection, an impressive shell collection and a furniture collection that belonged to the Mandralisca family.
 The museum even includes a selection of money, one of the largest coin collections in the world.
 The museum is the private collection of Mandralisca, a local nobleman.
 The museum is even in the old Mandralisca family palace.
 One of the most well-known pieces in the Museo Mandralisca is the Portrait of an Unknown man, done by Antonello da Messina, a Renaissance master.
 An exciting and eclectic museum to wander through.